Thoughts on teaching.

 My goal is to get students to think theatrically.
 To read plays as instigations for productions—live events that will affect audiences emotionally and intellectually and will generate a host of meanings.
 To think first about how a play looks and sounds and how it can be experienced in space.
 To appreciate that suspense, mystery, the clash of opposites, shouting, whispers, the unexpected, the fantastical and jokes are ways that theatre artists communicate great truths while keeping audiences engaged.
 To remember that time is a crucial element in live performance—no skipping ahead or pausing—and so the structure of a piece determines an audience’s experience and what they take away from it.
 To know that audience and performers are the only necessary and sufficient elements in the theatre.

 Theatrical history is the record of artistry, of illusion, of real people doing imaginary things.
 Students are used to studying theatrical history the same way they would study the domestic industries of Brabant in the Middle Ages.
 But they need to ask different questions.
 Why would people spend time and money for a few hours spent in an imaginary world?
-What were the artistic choices made and why?
-This approach is valuable to all students because it asks them to question thought processes and meaning.
-It asks them to think differently about aesthetic choices, realizing that movement, color, the pitch of a voice and the shape of a sleeve reflect a mode of thinking that is neither literary nor linear.
+How did this particular performance or performance tradition affect the people who witnessed it?
+What were the choices made and why?
+This approach is valuable because it asks us to question thought processes and meaning.
+Thinking about aesthetic choices, we should realize that movement, color, the pitch of a voice and the shape of a sleeve reflect a mode of thinking that is neither literary nor linear.

 "Who is telling the story?
 Who is left out?"
 This is an important first question to understanding the prejudices, passions, blind spots and agendas of a work of art.
 What world-view does a work represent and how can we interpret it if we don't share that view?
 How does your view of the world manifest itself in your work?
 I ask this at the beginning of one of my graduate seminars.
 Before we discuss the world views of artists in other times and places, I urge them to take stock of their own relationships to the art.
 Why produce a particular play now?